 Abstract

 In current VTM, the maximum number of MMVD merge candidates is specified as two.
 These MMVD merge candidates directly uses 2 available merge candidates derived in normal merge candidate list, and are used as MV basis for MV refinement in MMVD.
 However, it is ambiguous in the current VVC design if the maximum number of normal merge candidates is specified as 1, i.e, MaxNumMergeCand = 1.
 Therefore, this contribution presents three categories of solutions to address this issue.
 First category is to derive max(2, MaxNumMergeCand) normal merge candidates if MMVD_Flag is enabled, and derive MaxNumMergeCand normal merge candidates if MMVD_Flag is disabled.
 Second category is to set MaxNumMergeCand as 2 if the maximum number of MMVD merge candidates is specified as 2.
 Third category is to set the maximum number of MMVD merge candidates as 1 if MaxNumMergeCand = 1.
 A tile group flag max_num_mmvd_merge_base_cand could be added in category 2 and category 3 to indicate the number of MMVD merge candidates.
 The proposed solutions were experimented on top of VTM-4.0.1 with MaxNumMergeCand specified as 1.
-The solution in category 1 shows -0.xx%/-0.xx%/-0.xx% YUV-BDrate with 100/100% encoder/decoder runtime for RA configuration, and -0.xx%/-0.xx%/-0.xx% YUV-BDrate with 100/100% encoder/decoder runtime for LB configuration.
-The CU-level solution in category 3 shows -0.xx%/-0.xx%/-0.xx% YUV-BDrate with 100/100% encoder/decoder runtime for RA configuration, and -0.xx%/-0.xx%/-0.xx% YUV-BDrate with 100/100% encoder/decoder runtime for LB configuration.
+The solution in category 1 shows -0.92%/-0.89%/-0.92% YUV-BDrate with 96/100% encoder/decoder runtime for RA configuration, and -0.75%/-0.62%/-0.51% YUV-BDrate with 101/99% encoder/decoder runtime for LB configuration.
+The CU-level solution in category 3 shows 0.01%/-0.01%/-0.01% YUV-BDrate with 93/100% encoder/decoder runtime for RA configuration, and -0.19%/-0.20%/0.05% YUV-BDrate with 98/99% encoder/decoder runtime for LB configuration.

 Introduction